tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 ## aggregates
 - **it challenging to guarantee the consistency of changes to objects in a model with complex associations.**
 - Cluster the entities and value objects into aggregates and define boundaries around each.
-- **Choose one entity to be the root of each sum, and allow external objects to hold references to the source only (regarding internal members passed out for use within a single operation only.**
+- **Choose one entity to be the root of each sum, and allow external objects to hold references to the source only (regarding internal members passed out for use within a single operation only).**
 - define properties and invariants for the aggregate as a whole and give enforcement responsibility to the root or some designated framework mechanism
 - Use the exact aggregate boundaries to govern transactions and distribution within an aggregate edge, apply consistency rules synchronously.
 Across borders, handle updates asynchronously